faznaimov/Project1/Readme.md

 Hypothesis:

 We expect music venues to have clustered together over time to create pockets of similar type venues in the same area.
-Similarly, we expect neighborhoods with more defined musical identities will have higher loyalty because of the sense of community it harbors.
+Similarly, we expect neighborhoods with more defined musical identities will have higher ratings because of the sense of community it harbors.

 Questions:
 1 - What are the most popular neighborhoods for music venues in New York City?